The new improved webform is online now! Residents and representatives can access the form online today.

 4. The police attending the property, following the neighbour being locked out of their property.
 The resident said the police attending was a “regular occurrence”.

 6. On 8 February 2022, the resident raised a complaint around excessive noise starting in the early hours and continuing into the day.
-They said that this woke them, prevented them from carrying out their home studies and lead to them leaving the property in order to do so.
+They said that this woke them, prevented them from carrying out their home studies and leading to them leaving the property in order to do so.

 7. In March 2022, this Service accepted the resident’s complaint for review and information was requested from the landlord.